valderman/tini/README.md

 Tini provides the following features:

-* A simple interface to INI configuration: reading/writing an INI object object to/from files and getting/setting/removing its values.
+* A simple interface to INI configuration: reading/writing an INI config to/from files and getting/setting/removing its values.
 * Automatic de/serialization of lists, optional values and base types.
 * High-level generic configuration type library built on top, freeing you from ever having to think about how you interact with your INI files.
 * Certified bloat-free: only depends on `base`.
-* Small and auditable: <450 lines of code excluding documentation.
+* Small and auditable: <400 lines of code excluding documentation.

 Why?